Google's assimilation with Nest continues apace, headlined by an all-new smart display, the Google Nest Hub Max.

 Read on to find out everything you'll need to know about the Nest Hub Max, from features to privacy settings.

-The Nest Hub Max has a 10-inch display, giving you significant amount more screen size than the Google Home Hub.
-That makes it one of the largest Smart Displays available today (the Lenovo Smart Display also comes in a 10-inch variant).
+The Hub Max has a 10-inch display, giving you significantly more screen estate than the Google Home Hub.
+That makes it one of the largest smart displays available today (the Lenovo Smart Display also comes in a 10-inch variant).